 Rotator cuff tears are more likely to be caused by the tendon slowly wearing down over time.
 These degenerative, or chronic, tears often happen in the more dominant arm, due to several contributing factors, including:

 - Lower blood supply: As people age, the blood supply in the rotator cuff tendons decreases.
-Without good blood supply, it becomes more difficult for the body to repair tendon damage, which can lead to a tendon tear.
+Without a steady, strong blood supply to the shoulder joint, it becomes more difficult for the body to repair tendon damage, which can lead to a tendon tear.

-The following risk factors can put you at a greater risk for a rotator cuff tear:
+The following factors can put you at a greater risk for a rotator cuff tear:

-- Age: People over 40 are at a greater risk for rotator cuff tears that are caused by wear-and-tear over time.
+- Age: People over 40 are at a greater risk for rotator cuff tears, due to shoulder wear-and-tear over time.
+Young people are more likely to have a tear caused by a traumatic injury.

 - Sports: Athletes, such as tennis players and baseball pitchers, are vulnerable to overuse tears.